-In August came the official release of Google latest Operating system – Pie.
+August brought the official release of Google latest operating system – Pie.
 They had been teasing us with a couple of Beta versions that were very impressive but in August the official release came for Pixel and Essential phones.
 For other phone makers, the releases will come as their software is adjusted to take the new OS and that could be as late as 2019 for some manufacturers.

 So what is so Good in the New Operating System?